ziggr/ESO-HomeStationMarker/README.md

 Forget all station locations for current house, or all houses if `/hsm forget all`.
 Use `/hsm forgetlocs` in a house after moving any crafting stations.
 Deletes all markers in current house (or all houses if `/hsm forgetlocs all`) as a necessary side effect.

-### `/hsm scanlocs`

-Scan the furnishings in the current house and record each crafting station's location.

-Requires decorator permission: scanning furnishings is not permitted for most house guests.

 # Not Supported

 I might add these later: